michellsilva/estudo/samples/README.md

 Each source is written on its own clock, and the timestamps in the files are the raw, unaligned values.
 The alignment config, `align.txt`, declares how each projects onto the reference clock:

+- `deploy.txt` is the reference clock: offset 0, skew 0.
+- `logs.txt` runs 45 seconds behind the reference: offset +45.
+- `metric.txt` runs 90 seconds ahead of the reference and drifts fast at